Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 ### Hub

 A hub is a logical concept representing a collection of client connections.
 Usually, you use one hub for one purpose: for example, a chat hub, or a notification hub.
 When a client connection is created, it connects to a hub, and during its lifetime, it is bound to that hub.
-Different applications can share one Azure Web PubSub service by using different hub names.
+Different applications can share one Web PubSub by using different hub names.

 ### Group